-- 4.4.1 The FDE shall conduct an initial assessment to determine the appropriate examinations, the sequence of examinations, and the potential limiting factors.
-Based on the submission(s) and communication(s) with the submitter, the FDE may seek to clarify the issue(s) to be addressed and the examination(s) to be undertaken. - 4.4.2 Subsequent to the completion of the initial assessment, the FDE shall proceed to the applicable examinations.
-The FDE may discontinue the procedure at any point during the examination.
+4.4.1 The FDE shall conduct an initial assessment to determine the appropriate examinations, the sequence of examinations, and the potential limiting factors.
+Based on the submission(s) and communication(s) with the submitter, the FDE may seek to clarify the issue(s) to be addressed and the examination(s) to be undertaken.
+The FDE should strive to avoid exposure to task irrelevant information.

+4.4.2 Subsequent to the completion of the initial assessment, the FDE shall proceed to the applicable examinations.
+The FDE may discontinue this procedure at any point during the examination.
 The FDE shall record the reason(s) for a discontinuation.